myminseok/pivotal-docs/greenplum/using-greenplum-for-k8s.md

 Forwarding from 127.0.0.1:5432 -> 5432
 Forwarding from [::1]:5432 -> 5432
 ```
-now you can access localhost:5432 using any client
+now you can access localhost:5432 using any postgresql client
 - https://www.pgadmin.org/

 ### delete cluster